cedmax/advent-of-code/2020/04/Readme.md

 <h2>--- Day 4: Passport Processing ---</h2><p>You arrive at the airport only to realize that you grabbed your North Pole Credentials instead of your passport.
-While these documents are extremely similar, North Pole Credentials aren&apos;t issued by a country and therefore aren&apos;t actually valid documentation for travel in most of the world.</p>
+While these documents are extremely similar, North Pole Credentials aren't issued by a country and therefore aren't actually valid documentation for travel in most of the world.</p>
-<p>It seems like you&apos;re not the only one having problems, though; a very long line has formed for the automatic passport scanners, and the delay could upset your travel itinerary.</p>
+<p>It seems like you're not the only one having problems, though; a very long line has formed for the automatic passport scanners, and the delay could upset your travel itinerary.</p>
 <p>Due to some questionable network security, you realize you might be able to solve both of these problems at the same time.</p>
-<p>The automatic passport scanners are slow because they&apos;re having trouble <em>detecting which passports have all required fields</em>.
+<p>The automatic passport scanners are slow because they're having trouble <em>detecting which passports have all required fields</em>.
 The expected fields are as follows:</p>
 <ul>
 <li><code>byr</code> (Birth Year)</li>
 <li><code>iyr</code> (Issue Year)</li>